Submitting your documents

 - If you are deemed eligible for funding, you will receive a letter containing a checklist which will outline the documentation you will need to send to us in order for us to proceed with your application.

 In order to correctly assess your application you may be asked to provide documentation in support of your grant application.

-Please see Document Requirement Guidelines in Support of your Grant Application for 2016-2017 which offers a guide to the documentation which may be requested from you and the type of documentation which is acceptable to SUSI to confirm your application details.
+Please see Document Document Requirement Guidelines in Support of your Grant Application 2019-2020 which offers a guide to the documentation which may be requested from you and the type of documentation which is acceptable to SUSI to confirm your application details.

 The documents requested from you will depend on your application details.
 As soon as you send in your documents, your application will be reviewed in order of receipt.
 At this stage, if the documentation provided is not sufficient or new information arises, you may be requested to send in some additional documentation.

 - Your application (W) number should be included with all documentation;

 - All documentation requested should be posted together whenever possible;